 To more accurately reflect how App Actions fits into the Android ecosystem, we’ve migrated App Actions documentation to the Android developer site.
 You can see the App Actions docs in their new location here.

-available.
-This release means that your App Actions implementations that
+This release means that your App Actions implementations that use

-We are committed to bringing you the best smart home developer experience.
-The new Google Home Developer Console makes it easy to build Matter devices and apps.
-And all smart home documentation has been migrated to the Google Home Developer Center.
+We’re committed to delivering the best smart home developer experience.
+The new Google Home Developer Console makes it easy to build Matter-enabled devices and apps with added features and functionality.
+You can find all smart home documentation in the Google Home Developer Center.

-To stay informed, subscribe to the smart home newsletter.
+To stay informed, subscribe to the Google Home Developer Newsletter.

 Actions from web content